jlu-ilr-hydro/odmf/docs/data-usage.md

 download data from external parties with their own data protection policies.

 ### Google Maps
 ODMF uses the Google Maps API, after the user consents.
-The users web browser retrieves map data directly from Google Maps using their Javascript
+The user's web browser retrieves map data directly from Google Maps using Google's Javascript
 API.
 Google sets cookies and provides the map data according to their terms and services that can be viewed here:

 https://policies.google.com/privacy